biigle/core/DEVELOPING.md

 Now perform these steps:

-1. Build the Docker images with `docker-compose build`.
+1. Build the Docker images with `docker compose build`.
 This may take a while.

-2. Start the first containers: `docker-compose up -d app`
+2. Start the first containers: `docker compose up -d app`

-3. Apply the database migrations: `docker-compose exec app php artisan migrate`
+3. Apply the database migrations: `docker compose exec app php artisan migrate`

-4. Start the whole application with `docker-compose up -d`.
+4. Start the whole application with `docker compose up -d`.
 The BIIGLE application is now running at <http://localhost:8000>.
-You can stop the containers with `docker-compose stop` or destroy them with `docker-compose down`.
+You can stop the containers with `docker compose stop` or destroy them with `docker compose down`.
 To delete the development database as well, run `docker volume prune` after the containers were destroyed.

 ### 3. Initialize the application

 Before you can start using or developing BIIGLE, you need to create the first user with:

 ```
-docker-compose exec app php artisan user:new
+docker compose exec app php artisan user:new
 ```

 Follow these steps to create a new project and volume with test images: